- Created by IT Admin, last modified by Potthoff, Sebastian on 16. Feb 2023

 The HPC team is maintaining the cluster and trying to keep it operational 24/7.
 We are also providing a default set of software to use on the cluster and try our best to help with installing or optimizing programs you want to run.
 However, time is limited and sometimes the applications you want to run on the cluster might just not be suited for this use-case.
 Please inform yourself about what resources you require and if you can actually make use of an HPC cluster.

 What HPC is not

 The cluster is not a very fast computer replacing your laptop or workstation.
-Programs on HPC clusters, normally, do not make use of any GUI and calculations are typically submitted via so called job scripts.
+Programs on HPC clusters, normally, do not make use of any GUI and calculations are typically submitted to a batch system via job scripts.
 Users should be familiar with the Linux command line and should thoroughly read the information provided in this wiki.

 We kindly ask you to record any publication you made with the help of our HPC systems at CRIS.WWU with an appropriate note.
 Instructions can be found here.